jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

 ### Creating a mapping.json file

-The mapping file describes how your row data gets mapped to a nested JSON based document.
-Below is the simplest mapping JSON file:
+The mapping file describes how table data gets mapped to a JSON document.
+The simplest mapping.json file includes a single mapping rule:

 ```json
 {